PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "They don't like outsiders very much."

 "Do they like gold?
-'Cause if they do, I've got a some work for them."
+'Cause if they do, I've got some work for them."

 "I really don't want to go back there."